is a webcomic

 - Mirror Routine: Kaal, when he runs into the person he's disguised as.

-- My Catfight Sense Is Tingling: Kaal shows us his in "You Didn't Think it Was Natural, Did You?"
+- My Significance Sense Is Tingling: Kaal can sense a cat fight occurring in a neaby area.
+He shows us this in "You Didn't Think it Was Natural, Did You?"

 - Not So Different: Finx tries to invoke this in order to Breaking Speech Aldran; it doesn't work.